MarcoSimoes/setplaysdataset/DEMOMODE.md

 The options available to define the position are:

 * Point: this is the most restrictive option.
-When you check Point, the setplay will apply only on situations when the ball is located in a small area around the original ball position in the scene you captured from RoboViz.
+When you check Point, the setplay will apply only to situations when the ball is located in a small area around the original ball position in the scene you captured from RoboViz.

 * Field: this is the most flexible option.
-When you check Field, the setplay will apply when the ball is located anywhere in the field.
+When you check the Field, the setplay will apply when the ball is located anywhere in the field.

-* Horizontal axis regions: you can choose some regions in the field considering the horizontal axis (X-axis):
+* Horizontal axis regions: you can choose some areas in the field considering the horizontal axis (X-axis):
     * Our middle field: this region corresponds to half of the field.
 The defensive half of your team.
 This region can be split into three subregions:
 	    * Our back: This is the first subregion near to our goal post.
 		* Our middle: This is the intermediary subregion in the middle of Our middle field.
-		* Our front: This is the last subregion in Our middle field near to the line in the half of the field.
+		* Our front: This is the last subregion in Our middle field near the line in the half of the field.
-	* Their middle field: this region corresponds the opponnents's defensive half of the field.
-This region can be split into thre subregions:
+	* Their middle field: this region corresponds to the opponent's defensive half of the field.
+This region can be split into three subregions:
-	    * Their front: This is the subregion in Their middle field near to the line in the half of the field.
+	    * Their front: This is the subregion in Their middle field near the line in the half of the field.
-		* Their middle: This is the subregion in the midle of Their middle field.
+		* Their middle: This is the subregion in the middle of Their middle field.
 		* Their back: This is the subregion near to their goalpost.
 It is where your team scores goals.

 ![SPlanner Horizontal regions][SPHorRegions]

-* Vertical axis regions: you can choose some regions in the field considering the vertical axis (Y-axis):
+* Vertical axis regions: you can choose some areas in the field considering the vertical axis (Y-axis):
-    * Left: This region corresponds to the left side of the field considering your team's goalie regular position.
+    * Left: This region corresponds to the left side of the field, considering your team's goalie regular position.
 This region can be split into three subregions:
-	    * Far left: This is the farthest subregion in the left side of the field.
-It is near the left side line.
+	    * Far left: This is the farthest subregion on the left side of the field.
+It is near the left sideline.
-		* Middle left: This is the intermediary subregion in the left side of the field.
+		* Middle left: This is the intermediary subregion on the left side of the field.
-		* Center left: This is the subregion the near to the center of your goal post in the left side of the field.
+		* Center left: This is the subregion near to the center of your goal post on the left side of the field.
-	* Right: This region corresponds to the right side of the field considering yourt team's goalie regular position.
+	* Right: This region corresponds to the right side of the field considering your team's goalie regular position.
 This region can be split into three subregions:
-	    * Center right: This is the subregion near to the center of your goal post in the right side of the field.
+	    * Center right: This is the subregion near to the center of your goal post on the right side of the field.
-		* Middle right: This is the intermediary subregion in the right side of the field.
+		* Middle right: This is the intermediary subregion on the right side of the field.
-		* Far right: This is the farthest subregion in the right side of the field.
-It is near the right side line.
+		* Far right: This is the farthest subregion on the right side of the field.
+It is near the right sideline.

 ![SPlanner Vertical regions][SPVerRegions]

+Both images above consider that your team is playing on the left side of the screen in the RoboViz window.
+If your team is playing on the right side of the screen,  these images are mirrored.
+The Our back subregion would be the rightest in the field, while the Far left would be at the bottom of the screen.
+So the best way to define precisely these subregions is thinking of your team's goalie standing up in the center of your goalpost, looking towards their goalpost.
+This is the reference to define all subregions.

+When choosing Horizontal and Vertical axis regions, the SPlanner will consider the intersection of your Horizontal regions selection and your Vertical regions selection.
+The result of this intersection is the area where your setplay can be used, considering the ball position in the initial scene.
+These position options allow defining both generic and specialized setplays.
+After selecting your position regions, click on the *Create* button to see the screen below.